gardnerjack/TextAdventureEngine-Python/README.md

 ## TODO:

-- Items for locations
-- Picking up and using items
 - Interacting with objects (doors, rocks, trees, etc.)
+- Combat and interaction with NPCs